AugustNagro/augustnagro.github.io/_posts/2022-03-15-list-vs-vector.md

 <img src="http://august.nagro.us/images/list-vector-bench/traversals.png" class="img-responsive"><br>
 </p>

 If you have one million elements, Vector can do this 4 milliseconds faster.
-Not a significant difference.
+Not a very significant difference.
 So, Vector meets our requirement for O(n) traversals.

 ## Usecase 2: Construction with Prepend + Traversals